 Employees nominate candidates (from WHOI only) for the award by submitting the Nomination Form to the Women's Committee (2 pages max).
 Please be specific and provide examples of how the candidate has demonstrated each of the four criteria listed above.
 The Selection Committee will use this document to choose the recipient.

-Beginning with the 1995 award, nominations are being carried forward for two years.
+Nominations are carried forward for three years.
 Multiple and repeat nominations are also appropriate and encouraged.
 Letters will be forwarded to Human Resources for inclusion in candidates' personnel folders with permission of sponsor.